hayeb/loz/README.md

 # LOZ

 A small, simple functional programming language.
 Loosely based on Clean/Haskell, because I like the syntax.
 The intention of this project is to get to know Rust, and to finally implement another version of a programming language without getting bogged down in code generation.
+For now, there is a simple interpreter that directly executes the compiled Loz code.
-The compiler is statically typed with support for type inference for let-bindings.
+The compiler is statically typed with support for type inference in let-bindings.

 Does NOT support laziness and does NOT use graph/term rewriting as basis for evaluation.

 ## TODO

+* Rename language?

 ### Features
 * Implement defining lambda functions and passing them around